 For this reason, that the bulk of the department's budget and resources are concentrated here.
 Jointly with the Chief Justice, the department implements programmes aimed at supporting these courts.
 One such intervention is backlog courts.
-In the Department of Justice and Constitutional Development's Strategic Plan 2013 - 2018, 24 of the 90 branch courts were identified for rehabilitation into full-service courts by 2014.
+In the DoJ&CD's Strategic Plan 2013 - 2018, 24 of the 90 Branch Courts were identified for rehabilitation into full-service courts by 2014.

-The department increased the civil jurisdiction of Magistrates' courts and Regional courts beyond their R100 000 and R300 000 thresholds, respectively.
+The department increased the civil jurisdiction of magistrates' courts and regional courts beyond their R100 000 and R300 000 thresholds, respectively.

-This is with a view to widening access to justice as more people will be able to access the Magistrate's courts where it is cheaper and faster to obtain a legal recourse compared to the High courts.
+This is with a view to widening access to justice as more people will be able to access the magistrate's courts where it is cheaper and faster to obtain a legal recourse compared to the high courts.

 In terms of the Magistrates' Act of 1993, all magistrates in South Africa fall outside the ambit of the Public Service.
 The aim is to strengthen the independence of the judiciary.

-In addition, full jurisdiction was conferred to courts in rural areas and former black townships that exercise limited jurisdiction and depend entirely on the main courts in urban areas to deliver essential justice services.
+Full jurisdiction was conferred to courts in rural areas and former black townships that exercise limited jurisdiction and depend entirely on the main courts in urban areas to deliver essential justice services.